-Your GP near Stockport cannot refuse your Right to Choose.
-But they can hesitate to refer without evidence.
+Right to Choose is your legal right — but your GP still has to agree a referral is clinically appropriate, and some ICBs now add a local triage step.
+Evidence removes the hesitation.
 That is where we come in.
 Our qEEG brain screening provides objective neurological data — measured brain activity, not questionnaire scores — that gives GPs the clinical confidence to submit the referral.
 Same-day report.
 Clinical letter included with comprehensive package.

 Women and girls across Greater Manchester are systematically underdiagnosed.
 ADHD diagnostic criteria were historically developed from studies of hyperactive boys.
 Women typically present with the inattentive subtype — quiet, internal, masked by socialisation.
 Many are told it is anxiety, depression, or personality.
 By the time they reach a GP near Stockport, they have often been dismissed multiple times.